-In 2009, a significant percentage of the tons we sold were to domestic electric power generators.
-Domestic electric power generation accounted for approximately 92.7% of all U.S. coal consumption in 2007, according to the EIA.
+In 2010, approximately 78% of the tons we sold were to domestic electric power generators.
 The amount of coal consumed for U.S. electric power generation is affected by, among other things:

-- the location, availability, quality and price of alternative energy sources for power generation, such as natural gas, fuel oil, nuclear, hydroelectric, wind biomass and solar power; and - technological developments, including those related to alternative energy sources.
+- the location, availability, quality and price of alternative energy sources for power generation, such as natural gas, fuel oil, nuclear, hydroelectric, wind, biomass and solar power; and - technological developments, including those related to alternative energy sources.